Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning: Introduction

 Partially observable Markov decision processes (POMDPs) \cite{kaelbling1998planning} are a ubiquitous model for automated sequential decision-making under imperfect state information.
 Applications for POMDPs range from robotics~\cite{annurev:/content/journals/10.1146/annurev-control-042920-092451,kurniawati2008sarsop}, over network protocols~\cite{5683311}, to healthcare~\cite{healthcare10020283}.
 Solving a given discrete POMDP, i.e., computing policies that maximize expected rewards, is intractable in general~\cite{madani2000undecidability}, as optimal policies may require an infinite memory.
 State-of-the-art \emph{model-based} POMDP solvers thus leverage various approximation techniques or heuristics.
 Here, the primary focus is on (1) the analysis of belief states representing probability distributions over the unobservable states~\cite{smith2004heuristic,kurniawati2008sarsop,uai24} and (2) symbolic search techniques over finite-state policies~\cite{kumar2015history,andriushchenko23search}.
 Furthermore, since exact environment models are rarely available, recent research has considered computing \emph{robust} policies that provide sufficient performance over a given set of POMDPs~\cite{DBLP:conf/aaai/Cubuktepe0JMST21,hmpomdps,pip-rnn}.
 A joint limitation of the above model-based methods is their scalability with respect to the model size.
 These methods must either (1) unfold a very large belief space or (2)~explore a very large space of potential finite-state policies.

 In contrast to model-based methods, model-free deep reinforcement learning~(DRL) provides a means to mitigate these scalability challenges.
-DRL for POMDPs uses \emph{recurrent neural networks}~(RNNs) to represent memory, allowing policies to generalize behavior for similar states and observations using only interactions with the environment~\cite{SuttonB:rlbook, Kochenderfer2022}.
+DRL for POMDPs uses \emph{recurrent neural networks}~(RNNs) to represent memory, allowing policies to generalize behavior for similar states and observations using only interactions with the environment~\cite{SuttonB:rlbook,Kochenderfer2022}.
 While DRL scales well to large state spaces, there are two crucial obstacles.
 First, aligning DRL with our goal of solving a given (set of) POMDPs presents a significant technical challenge, as DRL must be set up correctly to achieve well-performing policies, requiring a highly efficient pipeline, combined with insights from the literature on addressing issues of sparse rewards, robustness, and partial observability~\cite{challenges_rl,DBLP:conf/icml/NiES22}.
 To the best of our knowledge, such a pipeline using DRL for solving discrete POMDPs has not yet been achieved.
 Second, the exact evaluation of DRL policies is not straightforward.
-This lack of guarantees regarding the performance of a policy restricts the utilization of DRL to games~\cite{DBLP:journals/nature/WurmanBKMS0CDE022} or problems where soft guarantees are sufficient, such as language models~\cite{rlhf_2022}.
-The potential utilization of solving POMDPs in many safety-critical domains, such as autonomous driving or healthcare, requires means to exactly evaluate POMDP policies.
+The resulting lack of guarantees regarding the performance of a policy restricts the utilization of DRL to games~\cite{DBLP:journals/nature/WurmanBKMS0CDE022} or problems where soft guarantees are sufficient, such as language models~\cite{rlhf_2022}.
+Using POMDPs in safety-critical domains requires means to exactly evaluate the resulting policies.

 \paragraph{Contributions.} Our main contribution is \toolname~-- Learning-based policy EXtraction for POMDP Planning -- that yields high-quality finite-state policies with verified performance. \toolname builds on two key insights: (1)~DRL, when engineered correctly, scales up to environments that are beyond reach of existing POMDP solvers.
 (2)~Finite-state approximations of RNN-based policies often achieve comparable performance while enabling computationally tractable model-based evaluation, providing the required guarantees.
 We combine the strengths of these two directions.